jfpoilpret/fast-arduino-lib/dox/i2c-devices.md

 For devices in category 2, you would rather define an `enum class` limiting the possible addresses configurable by hardware, or pass the address (as `uint8_t`) to the driver class constructor.

-For devices in category 3, you would first define the fixed address as a constant, then define an API to change it (as a data member of `MyI2CDevice`).
+For devices in category 3, you would first define the fixed default address as a constant, then define an API to change it (as a data member of `MyI2CDevice`).

 Subclassing `i2c::I2CDevice` gives `MyI2CDevice` access to all low-level `protected` methods:
 - `i2c::I2CDevice.read(uint8_t read_count, bool finish_future, bool stop)`: create a command to read bytes from the I2C device; read bytes will be added to the related Future (passed to `launch_commands()`)
 - `i2c::I2CDevice.write(uint8_t write_count, bool finish_future, bool stop)`:create a command to write bytes to the
 I2C device; written bytes are taken from the related Future (passed to `launch_commands()`)
-- `i2c::I2CDevice.launch_commands(PROXY<> proxy, initializer_list<> commands)`: prepare passed read/write
+- `i2c::I2CDevice.launch_commands(ABSTRACT_FUTURE& future, initializer_list<> commands)`: prepare passed read/write
-`commands` and send them to `MANAGER` for later asynchronous execution (commands are queued); the `Future` referenced by `proxy` is used to provide data to write to, and store data to read from, the I2C device.
+`commands` and send them to `MANAGER` for later asynchronous execution (commands are queued); the `Future` referenced by `future` is used to provide data to write to, and store data to read from, the I2C device.
 - `i2c::I2CDevice.set_device(uint8_t device)`: change the I2C address of this device.
 This is useful for devices that allow changing their I2C address by software.
-- `i2c::I2CDevice.resolve(PROXY<T> proxy)`: this method must be used when you need to resolve a `PROXY` passed to one of your API, in order to access some parts of its proxied Future.
-This method is seldom used.
-- `i2c::I2CDevice.make_proxy(const T& target)`: this method must be used in your synchronous API, in order to "proxify" a local Future before calling the related asynchronous API.

 Note that `read()` and `write()` methods do not actually perform any I2C operation!
 They only prepare an I2C read or write command (`i2c::I2CLightCommand` type embedding necessary information) based on their arguments: